yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/intro-to-swift/index.md

 //=> There are five items on the Reminders list.
 ```

 The computer reads anything inside of the `\( )` as Swift code.
 In the code snippet above, the string `"There are "` was printed, then the program saw `\( ` and read `totalReminders` as a variable.
-Instead of printing out the word `totalReminders`, it substituted the value that is stored in it, in it's place.
+Instead of printing out the word `totalReminders`, it substituted it's stored value of "five" instead.
 Once the program read the closing `)`, it printed out `" items on the "`, then continued with the same process for the second variable.

 <div class="try-it">
   <h2>Try It: Strings</h2>